sisayie/sisayie.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Academic Services and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Reviewer for various journals and conferences